REOL/cloudflare/README.md

     }
 ```

+Then run composer update to get the extension integrated to your application.

 ## Usage

 Just add reolservices/cloudflare to your projects requirements.
 You will need to add your Cloudflare credentials to your configuration as follows: